 For more information on the exemption process, please see the exemption page.

-NOTE: Continuing students with two years in residence prior to the beginning of the fall semester, and new transfer students with two years in residence at another institution may reside in off-campus housing.
+NOTE: Returning students with two years in residence prior to the beginning of the fall semester, and new transfer students with two years in residence at another institution may reside in off-campus housing.
 The University bears no responsibility for the living conditions or problems arising therein with either the homeowner or the student resident.

 SPECIAL STATUS STUDENTS (ie: OPIE, Study Abroad, etc): All special status students must comply with the above regulation.
 Please direct questions or concerns about special status housing needs to firstname.lastname@example.org.